gidoUninova/nova-school-of-science-and-technology-novaas/README.md

 http://localhost:1870

+or by properly configure the following environmental variables: i) $BROKER_SERVICE_HOST that is used to set-up the host where the mqtt broker is running; and ii) $BROKER_SERVICE_PORT that is used to set-up the port used by the mqtt broker.

 ![Semantic description of image](/source/images/Screenshot_2020-12-15_at_22.40.31.png)"NOVAAS Backend once user is logged in"

 To access the backend the user needs to insert username and password.
 These are the default username and password from the node-red settings file, namely: